Gaps In Teeth

 Filling The Gap

-Choices for filling the gap will depend on the number of teeth lost, the condition of adjacent teeth, your goals and your budget.
-Dentures, bonding, implants and bridges are all potential options.
+Choices for filling the gap will depend on the number of teeth lost, the condition of adjacent teeth, your goals, and your budget.
+Bonding, implants, and bridges are all potential options.

 - Dental Implants